-Union's Students: About 4,000 applicants seek freshman class positions.
+Union's Students: More than 4,200 applicants seek freshman class positions.
 Exact statistics vary from year to year, but about half of the applicants are in the top decile of their secondary school class.
-The majority of the College's students are from the Northeast, with about 80 percent from New York and New England; 35 states and several other countries also are represented.
+The majority of the College's students are from the Northeast, with about 75 percent from New York and New England; 40 states and several other countries also are represented.
 More than half receive financial aid from the College, and about one-third of each graduating class continues directly to graduate or professional school.
-About 84 percent of each class completes the degree requirements within five years.
+About 85 percent of each class completes the degree requirements within five years.
 In recent freshman classes, less than five percent of those who entered were dropped for poor grades.